samuelgozi/nano-schema/README.md

 });
 ```

-As you can see its pretty easy to read, and pretty self explanatory.
+As you can see it's pretty easy to read, and self explanatory.

 The verbose version of the same "Field schema" would be: